-Kindervag’s Zero Trust model and Google’s BeyondCorp center around a few major tenants:
+Kindervag’s Zero Trust model and Google’s BeyondCorp center around a few major tenets:

 - Access control -- Regardless of whether users are physically located in an office or working remotely, they should only be able to access the information and resources that are appropriate for their respective roles.
 Each segment of the network should authenticate and validate authorization to ensure that traffic is being sent from trusted users regardless of the location or source of the request.

-- Visibility -- Gateways should inspect and log all traffic, and admins should regularly monitor logs to ensure that users are only attempting to access systems that they’re permitted to.
-Commonly, administrators will use cloud access security broker software to monitor traffic between users and cloud applications. and warn when they see suspicious behavior.
+- Visibility -- Gateways should inspect and log all traffic, and admins should regularly monitor logs to ensure that users are only attempting to access systems that they’re permitted to access.
+Commonly, administrators will use cloud access security broker software to monitor traffic between users and cloud applications and warn when they see suspicious behavior.

 With the Zero Trust model, organizations can eliminate direct access to networks and resources, establish granular access controls, and gain visibility into user actions and traffic.
 However, they need models to guide them through implementation.